RupalJain97/Rubik-Solver/README.md

 ```
 *Fig. 1*: Skeleton of the cube.
 Color Codes: *W = White*, *R = Red*, *B = Blue*, *O = Orange*, *G = Green*, *Y = Yellow*.

 We are using *pivot face* as the face of the cube to use as a reference for the sequence of moves that will be applied.
-You should keep this face always in front while solving.
+You should keep this face always in front while applying any move.

-#### Basic Moves
+### Basic Moves

 Here are all the available moves that can be applied to the cube.
 Consider the *Blue* face as pivot.

 1.  *Blue_Right_Clockwise*